-It turns out that once the Ford-Fulkerson algorithm has found a maximum flow, it has also produced a minimum cut.
-Let A be the set of nodes that can be reached from the starting node using positive edges.
+It turns out that once the Ford-Fulkerson algorithm has found a maximum flow, it has also found a minimum cut.
+Let A be the set of nodes that can be reached from the source using positive-weight edges.
 In the example graph, A contains nodes 1, 2 and 4:

-Now the minimum cut consists of the edges in the original graph that begin at a node in A and end at a node outside A, and whose capacity is fully used in the maximum flow.
-In the above graph, such edges are $2 \rightarrow 3$ and $4 \rightarrow 5$, that correspond to the minimum cut 6+1=7.
+Now the minimum cut consists of the edges of the original graph that start at some node in A, end at some node outside A, and whose capacity is fully used in the maximum flow.
+In the above graph, such edges are $2 \rightarrow 3$ and $4 \rightarrow 5$ , that correspond to the minimum cut 6+1=7.

-Why is the flow produced by the algorithm maximum, and why is the cut minimum?
-The reason for this is that a graph never contains a flow whose size is larger than the weight of any cut in the graph.
+Why is the flow produced by the algorithm maximum and why is the cut minimum?
+The reason is that a graph cannot contain a flow whose size is larger than the weight of any cut in the graph.
 Hence, always when a flow and a cut are equally large, they are a maximum flow and a minimum cut.

-Let's consider any cut in the graph where the starting node belongs to set A, the ending node belongs to set B and there are edges between the sets:
+Let us consider any cut in the graph such that the source belongs to A, the sink belongs to B and there are edges between the sets:

-The weight of the cut is the sum of those edges that go from set A to set B. This is an upper bound for the amount of flow in the graph, because the flow has to proceed from set A to set B. Thus, a maximum flow is smaller than or equal to any cut in the graph.
+The size of the cut is the sum of the edges that go from the set A to the set B. This is an upper bound for the flow in the graph, because the flow has to proceed from the set A to the set B. Thus, a maximum flow is smaller than or equal to any cut in the graph.